silverbulletmd/silverbullet/docs/Features/Space Manager.md

 3. In the wizard, create your admin account.
 On the space step, tick **“Use an existing folder on this server”** and point it at your existing notes folder (an absolute path, or one relative to the new server root).
 4. Finish.
 Your notes are now served as a space, with accounts and the admin UI in front.

-Nothing in your old notes folder is modified beyond seeding an index page if one is missing.

 # Single-space mode
-Single-space mode is the “classic” SilverBullet server: one folder, one space, configured entirely by environment variables, with no `spaces.json`, `users.json`, nor admin UI.
+Single-space mode is the classic/soon legacy way to run a SilverBullet server: one folder, one space, configured entirely by environment variables.
 Pick it with `--single`, or simply by pointing the server at a folder that already has content (or by setting any legacy `SB_*` variable).
 See [[Features/Authentication#Single-space mode]] for its authentication options and [[Install/Configuration]] for the full environment-variable surface.
 If the target folder doesn’t exist yet, the server creates it and serves an empty space.

 # Notes and limitations
 * Spaces share one OS process and user.
 This mode is built for a household or team of trusted spaces, not hostile multi-tenancy.